LLNL/Caliper/doc/sphinx/ThirdPartyTools.rst

 supported.

-NVProf
+NVidia NVProf/NSight
 --------------------------------

-The `nvprof` service translates Caliper annotations into NVTX ranges (Nvidia's source-code annoatation interface).
+The `nvtx` service translates Caliper annotations into NVTX ranges (Nvidia's source-code annoatation interface).
 Caliper-annotated regions will then be visible in the "Markers and Ranges" section of the NVprof or NSight timeline display.

-To use the NVprof bindings, enable the `nvprof` service and run the target application under nvprof:
+To use the NVprof bindings, enable the `nvtx` service and run the target application under nvprof:

 .. code-block:: sh

-    $ CALI_SERVICES_ENABLE=nvprof nvprof <nvprof-options> app <app-options>
+    $ CALI_SERVICES_ENABLE=nvtx nvprof <nvprof-options> app <app-options>

 Then, load the measurement result file created by nvprof in nvvp (use the -o flag for nvprof to write output into a file).